Daniel P. Lopresti

 funding from DARPA, the Defense Advanced Research Projects Agency.

-Henry Baird and I are principal investigators, but recent congressional
+Henry Baird and I were principal investigators, but congressional

-funding we received has expanded the project to include other
+funding we received expanded the project to include other

 award, click here.

 For other past